-The University of Iowa (UI), established in 1847, has today grown to serve more than 32,000 students.
+The University of lows (UI), established in 1847, has today grown to serve more than 32,000 students.
 The university is led by Dr. Barbara J. Wilson, President.
-The university's service region, for the purpose of this report, is the state of Iowa.
+The university's service region, for the purpose of this report, is the state of lows.

 While the UI affects the state in a variety of ways, many of them difficult to quantify, this study considers the university's economic benefits.
 The university naturally helps students achieve their individual potential and develop the knowledge, skills, and abilities they need to have fulfilling and prosperous careers.
-However, the UI impacts lowa beyond influencing the lives of students.
+However, the UI impacts lows beyond influencing the lives of students.
 The university's program offerings supply employers with workers to make their businesses more productive.
-The university, its day-to-day and construction operations, the UI Hospitals & Clinics, it's research and economic development activities, the expenditures of its visitors and students, and its student and employee volunteers support the state economy through the output and employment generated by state vendors.
-The benefits created by the university extend as far as the state treasury in terms of the increased tax receipts and decreased public sector costs generated by students across the state.
+The university, sity extend as far as the state treasury in terms of the increased tax receipts and decreased public sector state vendors.
+The benefits created by the univerthrough the output and employment generated by its day-to-day and construction operations, the UI Hospitals & Clinics, it's research and economic development activities, the expenditures of its visitors and students, and its student and employee volunteers support the state economy costs generated by students across the state.